Plan your Trip

 Day 1

-Start the day in Red Lodge with a hearty breakfast at Prindy’s Place or Cafe Regis—both are mouthwatering options.
+Start the day in Red Lodge with a hearty breakfast at Prindy’s Place or Cafe Regis — both are mouthwatering options.
 Then hit the road and head north on Highway 78.
-You’ll encounter incredible views around every curve, but two scenic drives along the way deliver even more jaw-dropping vistas: The first starts in Roscoe—site of the renowned Grizzly Bar—and spans 18 miles, looping through the tiny town of Luther before connecting back with 78.
-The second, the Absarokee Scenic Loop Drive, begins in the community of Absarokee, and travels 44 miles through Beehive and Nye before reaching Fishtail.
-In this small mountain community, you’ll find both Tippet Rise Art Center and Fishtail General Store, and both are worth a visit.
-Plan in advance to visit Tippet Rise (access is in summer only and is limited)—the one-of-a-kind art center screens films, hosts musical performances and features large-scale art installations, all on the grounds of a working sheep and cattle ranch.
-Fishtail General Store is the oldest continuously operated general store in Montana, and it still provides customers a little bit of everything—like groceries, Made-in-Montana gifts, fishing and hunting gear and licenses, and made-to-order deli sandwiches—just like it has since 1900.
+You’ll encounter incredible views around every curve, but two scenic drives along the way deliver even more jaw-dropping vistas: The first starts in Roscoe — site of the renowned Grizzly Bar and Steakhouse, worth a stop for a delicious prime rib or at least a selfie with its iconic sign — and spans 18 miles, looping through the tiny town of Luther before connecting back with 78.
+The second, the Absarokee Scenic Loop Drive, begins in the community of Absarokee.
+Enjoy a meal featuring fresh, seasonal ingredients at Stillwater Bar & Grille before traveling the 44-mile loop that weaves through Beehive and Nye before reaching Fishtail.
+In this small mountain community, you’ll find both Tippet Rise Art Center and Fishtail General Store , and both are worth a visit.
+Plan in advance to visit Tippet Rise (access is in summer only and is limited) — the one-of-a-kind art center screens films, hosts musical performances and features large-scale art installations, all on the grounds of a working sheep and cattle ranch.
+Fishtail General Store is the oldest continuously operated general store in Montana, and it still provides customers a little bit of everything — like groceries, Made-in-Montana gifts, fishing and hunting gear and licenses, and made-to-order deli sandwiches — just like it has since 1900.

 COLUMBUS

-From Fishtail, loop back onto Highway 78 and continue north to Columbus, near the confluence of the Stillwater and Yellowstone rivers.
+From Fishtail, loop back onto MT-78 and continue north to Columbus, near the confluence of the Stillwater and Yellowstone rivers.
 Have lunch at 307 Bar & Grill then check out the Museum of the Beartooths, which features engaging exhibits on life in Stillwater County over the last 100+ years.
-Experience more local history—and a shot of real Montana character—by popping into the New Atlas Bar, located in a building that dates to 1916 and has a notably well-preserved interior, one adorned with an impressive array of taxidermy—including a two-headed calf.
-If you’re in town on a Thursday during the summer, don’t miss the Columbus Farmers Market.
+Experience more local history — and a shot of real Montana character — by popping into the New Atlas Bar, located in a building that dates to 1916 and has a notably well-preserved interior, one adorned with an impressive array of taxidermy — including a two-headed calf.
+If you're in town on a Thursday during the summer, don't miss the Columbus Farmers Market.

 OVERNIGHT IN RED LODGE